 Brain samples from healthy sheep older than 18 months were collected by the NFSA.
-The sheep samples were collected at 22 abattoirs, which process all the commercially slaughtered sheep in Norway.
+The sheep samples were collected at 22 abattoirs, which slaughter 99% of all slaughtered adult sheep in Norway.

-To ensure an appropriate distribution of the samples, the inspectors at the local NFSA were responsible for the sampling to be representative for each region and season.
+To ensure an appropriate distribution of the samples, the inspectors at the local NFSA were asked to organise a representative sampling for each region and season.
 The sample selection should be designed to avoid overrepresentation of any group as regards to the origin, species, age, breed, production type or any other characteristic.